nkz-soft/microservice-template/README.md

 [Scrutor](https://github.com/khellang/Scrutor): Assembly scanning and decoration extensions for Microsoft.Extensions.DependencyInjection.

-[RestSharp](https://github.com/restsharp/RestSharp) RestSharp is a lightweight HTTP client library.
+[RestSharp](https://github.com/restsharp/RestSharp): RestSharp is a lightweight HTTP client library.
 It's a wrapper around HttpClient, not a full-fledged client on its own.

+[SignalR](https://github.com/dotnet/aspnetcore/tree/main/src/SignalR): ASP.NET Core SignalR is a library for ASP.NET Core developers that makes it incredibly simple to add real-time web functionality to your applications.